 Vantage Circle Appoints John Land as Chief Advocacy Officer to Transform the Employee Recognition & Reward Landscape

-Vantage Circle is pleased to announce the appointment of John Land as its Chief Advocacy Officer (CAO).

 We are delighted to welcome John to the Vantage Circle family.
-His vast experience and deep understanding of employee recognition will help us create a culture of recognition and appreciation.””TEXAS, TX, UNITED STATES, February 13, 2025 /EINPresswire.com/ -- Vantage Circle, the world's leading Behavioral-Science-Powered Global Employee Recognition and Rewards Platform, is pleased to announce the appointment of John Land as its Chief Advocacy Officer (CAO).
+His vast experience and deep understanding of employee recognition will help us to create a culture of recognition and appreciation.”DUBAI, DUBAI, UNITED ARAB EMIRATES, February 13, 2025 /EINPresswire.com/ -- Vantage Circle, the world's leading Behavioral-Science-Powered Global Employee Recognition and Rewards Platform, is pleased to announce the appointment of John Land as its Chief Advocacy Officer (CAO).
 As the CAO, John will lead the charge in enhancing employee recognition through strategic consultancy and guidance to help companies create and transform successful recognition and reward programs across North America and global markets.

 As Vantage Circle continues to expand in North America, John’s leadership will bring ‘Flipping the R’s- the recognition first strategy,’ concept to more organizations to further redefine workplace appreciation by emphasizing real-time, culture-driven recognition over transactional incentives.
 John brings extensive experience in HR transformation, employee recognition, and workforce strategy.